r3muxd/MonoGame/Documentation/tutorials/AsyncProgramming.md

-# Working with Asynchronous Methods in XNA Game Studio
+# Working with Asynchronous Methods in MonoGame

-This topic decribes how you can work with asynchronous methods in XNA Game Studio.
+This topic decribes how you can work with asynchronous methods in MonoGame.

 # Complete Sample